 Wondering what happens after being arrested for drunk driving?
 Driving under the influence (DUI) is a criminal offense that involves two separate legal processes: the court trial and the DMV hearing.
 It is important to be aware of the many parts of your proceedings, and if you are currently dealing with drunk driving charges, do not hesitate to call our firm for the aggressive advocacy and smart representation your case needs and deserves.

-- Schedule a Hearing: One of the first things you should do after you are released from custody is schedule your DMV hearing.
+Schedule a Hearing: One of the first things you should do after you are released from custody is scheduled your DMV hearing.
 You only have 10 days from the date of your arrest to make your appointment, which is your only opportunity to challenge the suspension of your license.

 If you were arrested for a DUI, your case will benefit tremendously from the representation of a skilled and proven defense attorney.
 At Okabe & Haushalter, we are dedicated to providing the people of Los Angeles with the relentless advocacy needed to fight drunk driving charges, and we would be proud to protect your rights and interests.
 Call our team today or take advantage of our free case evaluation!